Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Appendix

 \end{remark}

-In this section, we consider the cut-off PDE \eqref{eq:cutoffPDE} and its mild solution from Definition \ref{def:defMild}.
+In this section, we consider the cut-off PDE \eqref{eq:cutoffPDE} and its mild solution defined above.
 Here, $F_{A}$ is given in \eqref{eq:defF0}, but we denote it simply by $F$ for the sake of readability.

 Note that due to the boundedness of the reaction term in \eqref{eq:cutoffPDE}, any mild solution will always be global.
 This global solution will be rigorously obtained as the limit of the particle system \eqref{eq:IPS}.
-Thus we only consider global mild solutions when it comes to the PDE \eqref{eq:cutoffPDE}.